RezwanaMamata/Machine-Learning-Ridge-Regression/README.md

 ### Ridge Regression with GD and ELS
 - *Gradient Descent's performance depends on the learning rate and number of iterations*

-- The use of exact line search in gradient descent potentially improved the convergence speed.
 ![Gradient Descent Ridge Regression](Images/Gradient_Descent_Ridge_Regression.png)

 - *This plot shows the cost reducing over time as Gradient Descent iteratively updates the weights.*